gapsar/Neosextant/README.md

 1.  **Enter Estimated Position (EP)**: Navigate to the **Settings** screen and input your approximate latitude and longitude.
 This is required for the LOP calculations.
 2.  **Calibrate the Sensors**: This is a crucial step for accuracy.
-      * In Settings, choose either **Calibrate from Horizon** or **Start Pitch Calibration (Zenith Method)**.
+      * In Settings, choose **Calibrate from Horizon**.
-      * Follow the on-screen instructions to align your phone with the horizon or zenith.
+      * Follow the on-screen instructions to align your phone with the horizon.
 This corrects any mounting error in the phone's pitch sensor.
 3.  **Take Observations**:
       * From the main camera screen, aim at a part of the sky with star or celestial object.
       * Tap the camera button to capture an image.
 The app will immediately begin processing.